 Your health is the first priority.
 Any decision to stop or start a medication should be made in consultation with your medical provider.

-In some situations, an athlete may have an illnesses or condition or illness that requires the use of medication listed on the World Anti-Doping Agency’s Prohibited List.
-A Therapeutic Use Eemption (TUE) provides permission for an athlete to have a prohibited substance in their body at the time of a drug test.
+In some situations, an athlete may have an illnesses or condition that requires the use of substances or methods listed on the World Anti-Doping Agency’s Prohibited List.
+A Therapeutic Use Exemption (TUE) provides permission for an athlete to have a prohibited substance in their body at the time of a drug test.

 The process for obtaining a TUE is thorough and balances the need to allow athletes access to critical medication while upholding clean athletes’ rights to compete on a level playing field.
 In some cases, the TUE requirements are different for national-level athletes vs. non-national level athletes.

 Athletes interested in obtaining a TUE should visit the Therapeutic Use Exemption page, where they can determine if they need a TUE by completing the TUE Pre-Check Form, begin the application process, and find answers to the most frequently asked TUE questions.